-Since leaving the Board of Governors in 1997, Dr.Cole has served as a special advisor to the Carribbean Technical Assistance Center, the International Monetary Fund, the Middle East Technical Assistance Center, USAid and the World Bank, providing technical assistance to Central Banks in developing countries that include the Bahamas, Cape Verde, China, Ghana, Guyana, Jamaica, Kenya, Lebanon, Malaysia, Mongolia, Morocco, Palestine, the Philippines, Russia, Syria, Trinidad & Tobago, Turkey, Ukraine, Uzbekistan and Yemen.
-Dr. Cole has participated in more than 40 international missions to these countries to assist in the development of stress tests, financial stability indicators, and off-site monitoring systems for commercial banks and other financial institutions.
+Since leaving the Board of Governors in 1997, Dr.Cole has served as a special advisor to the Asian Development Bank, th Carribbean Technical Assistance Center, the International Monetary Fund, the Middle East Technical Assistance Center, and the World Bank, providing technical assistance and training to Central Banks in developing countries that include the Antigua, Bahamas, Belize, Cape Verde, China, Ghana, Guyana, Jamaica, Jordan, Kenya, Lebanon, Malaysia, the Maldives, Mongolia, Montserrat, Morocco, Nigeria, Palestine, the Philippines, Russia, St. Lucia, St. Kitts, Sudan, Syria, Trinidad & Tobago, Turkey, Uzbekistan and Yemen.
+Dr. Cole has participated in more than 60 international missions to these countries to assist in the development of stress tests, financial stability reports, and off-site monitoring systems for commercial banks and other financial institutions.
 During August 2008 and May 2009, Dr. Cole was a visiting scholar at the Federal Deposit Insurance Corporation (FDIC) in Washington, DC.

 Recent Conference Presentations: